 No transfer of a license or permit as to location or ownership shall be granted except after application therefor and all procedures applicable to issuance of a new license shall apply to an application to transfer a license, except if the application to transfer is approved, the approval may be endorsed upon the original license.

-Application for a dance license shall immediately be transmitted by the city clerk to the chief of police, fire chief for investigation and such officers shall, within five days, report in writing to the license committee the results of investigations which they shall conduct as to compliance by such proposed licensed premises with this code and all applicable federal and state laws, and their recommendations shall accompany such report.
-No license shall be issued unless all of the persons named in the application are of good moral character, that the proposed public dance hall complies with and conforms to all requirements of this code, health and fire regulations applicable thereto, and that it is a safe and proper place for the purposes for which it shall be used.
+Application for a dance license shall immediately be transmitted by the City Clerk to the Chief of Police, Fire Chief for investigation and such officers shall, within five days, report in writing to the City Clerk the results of investigations which they shall conduct as to compliance by such proposed licensed premises with this Code and all applicable federal and state laws, and their recommendations shall accompany such report.
+No license shall be issued unless all of the persons named in the application are of good moral character, that the proposed public dance hall complies with and conforms to all requirements of this Code, health and fire regulations applicable thereto, and that it is a safe and proper place for the purposes for which it shall be used.
 No license shall be granted for any dance hall unless adequate modern toilet facilities are provided within the building, including wash basins with running water, soap and individual towels, and unless an adequate supply of drinking water is available, either at a sanitary drinking fountain or with individual drinking cups.